bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 1. Go to the [**Account settings**](https://app.bitrise.io/me/profile#/overview) page.
 2. Click **Switch profile.**
-3. Select the Teams account.
+3. Select your Workspace.
 This will take you to the overview page where you can see your available credits.
 4. Click the **Change credit tier** button.
 5. Choose the new credit tier.
 6. Click **Checkout**.